Columbia pro-Palestine protesters face deadline to clear out: What’s next?

 The protesters are demanding that the institution divest from corporations that profit from Israel’s war on Gaza, which has crossed the 200-day mark.
 Additional demands include more financial transparency about Columbia’s investments, and the severing of academic ties and collaborations with Israeli universities and programmes.
 The demonstrators are additionally demanding a complete ceasefire in Gaza.

-At about 1:35am (05:35 GMT) on Wednesday, Columbia University’s student radio station WKCR reported, citing sources on and off campus, that 50 police officers officers from the force’s Strategic Response Group (SRG) were lined up outside the campus building at 116th Street in New York City.
+At about 1:35am (05:35 GMT) on Wednesday, Columbia University’s student radio station WKCR reported, citing sources on and off campus, that 50 police officers from the force’s Strategic Response Group (SRG) were lined up outside the campus building at 116th Street in New York City.

 A student reporter told WKCR that the police response was “more severe than we have seen before”, and that the SRG officers were wearing face masks and helmets and had zip ties as they faced protesters on the pavements.
 The radio station clarified that there was no indication that police were mobilising inside the campus.